Frikanalen/frikanalen/INSTALL.md

 Open fkbeta/settings.py in your editor and edit paths and database-settings.
 You should set SECRET_KEY to a random string.

-Initialize the database
+Initialize the database:

     (env)$ cd fkbeta
     (env)$ python manage.py migrate
         ...

-Load some default data (fixtures) into the database
+Load some default data (fixtures) into the database:

     (env)$ python manage.py loaddata frikanalen
         ...

-Create a new admin user
+Create a new admin user:

     (env)$ python manage.py createsuperuser

-Start the webserver
+Start the webserver:

     (env)$ python manage.py runserver